Introduction

 If this tunnel isn’t established, the Netskope client will not intercept the internal app traffic and the user or device will not have access to internal applications.
 You will notice in the screenshot that Private Access is Connected via a User Tunnel.
 NPA also has the concept of a machine level tunnel called Prelogon Connectivity which allows for machine level connectivity to internal applications for updates, password resets, and other functions.
 In either case, the client must establish a TLS tunnel to the Client Gateway.
 You can observe the tunnel status via the configuration shown above and in the Netskope WebUI under the Device details:

 The Client Gateway is available at data planes across Netskope’s global NewEdge network.
-While this won’t go into details on how the client selects its closest POP, it’s important to understand that the client uses NewEdge Traffic Management 1.0 with a fallback to local DNS to select the closest data plane for traffic steering.
-You can see this process in the npadebuglog.log file starting with the client resolving the Gateway IP address:
+While this won’t go into details on how the client selects its closest data plane, it’s important to understand that the client uses NewEdge Traffic Management 2.0 with a fallback to either NewEdge Traffic Management 1.0 or to local DNS to select the closest data plane for traffic steering.
+(Note: Depending on your Netskope tenant, you may need to request that NewEdge Traffic Management 2.0 is enabled for NPA.
+Please contact your local Netskope account team for additional information or to request this latency based data plane selection You can see this process in the npadebuglog.log file starting with the client measuring latency to the respective gateways:

 Received device info request.
 Device Info: XXXXXXXXXXXXXXXXXXXXXXXXXXX